Ziang-Lu/Flask-Blog/README.md

 ***

-Thus, in the original Flask-Blog app, we still use `Flask-Login` to handle user log-in/log-out, authentication and session issues.
+Thus, in the original Flask-Blog app, we still use `Flask-Login` to handle user log-in/log-out and authentication issues, as well as session management.

 <br>

 ## License

 This repo is distributed under the <a href="https://github.com/Ziang-Lu/Flask-Blog/blob/master/LICENSE">MIT license</a>.